green-coding-solutions/eco-ci-energy-estimation/README.md

 The heavy work to get this values is done by [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy) (See below for details).

-If you want to support a custom machine you need to create one of these files and load it into Eco-CI.
+If you want to support a custom machine you need to create one of these files and load it into Eco CI.

 Here is an exemplary command to create the power data for the basic **4 CPU** GitHub Shared Runner (at the time of writing 13.
 June 2024).